Case Study Overview

 Katie considers RollWorks to be a major catalyst for the improved alignment between sales and marketing, too.
 “It kicked us into gear in that regard.
 Now, I can make a stronger case for going a certain direction based on the dollars at work on the platform.
 And I can show our CEO exactly where those dollars are being spent.”

 Ease of use has been a highlight for SnapFulfil, too.
 “I love the user interface.
 It's very intuitive.
 It's very simple.
 We've used other programs in the past where the dashboards were clunky, and I couldn't get the information that I needed.
 This is just much simpler.”
-While this is only the beginning of SnapFulfil’s ABM program, Katie feels good about the way things are unfolding.
-She points to the tremendous value her small-but-mighty team has derived from RollWorks, all without a tremendous outlay of marketing budget or effort.
+While this is only the beginning of SnapFulfil’s account-based marketing program, Katie feels good about the way things are unfolding.
 “I feel like we get a lot for our money.
 When I compare it to other software applications out there, it's a no brainer.”
+This ABM case study points to the tremendous value that small-but-mighty teams can derive from RollWorks, all without a tremendous outlay of marketing budget or effort.